intel/mlir-extensions/docs/rfcs/XeGPU.md

   %vector_c = xegpu.dpas %vector_a, %vector_b {#sg_map_c} :vector<8x4xui8>, vector<8x4xui8> into vector<8x1xi32>
 ```

-The sg_map propagation process may encounter other operations that require modifications to the mapping between the input and output operands.
-Specifically, the transpose operation swaps the wi_layout and wi_data to correctly track the data fragments affected by the transpose.
-The bitcast operation adjusts the wi_data to reflect the correct number of data elements being packed.
+The sg_map propagation process may encounter operations that require changing the mapping between the input and output operands.
+Specifically, the transpose operation swaps the wi_layout and wi_data to correctly track the data fragments affected by the transpose, and the bitcast operation adjusts the wi_data to reflect the correct number of data elements being packed.

 ```mlir
   #sg_map_a = xegpu.sg_map<wi_layout = [16, 1], wi_data = [1, 2]> //the producer op of vector_a uses #sg_map_a